pgpool/pgpool-II-buildfarm/README.md

     MAILTO=pgpool-buildfarm@your.hostname
     FROM=buildfarm@your.hostname

-### 4. Configure cron to run buildfarm.sh and clean.sh periodically
+### 4. Configure cron to run buildfarm.sh periodically

+If necessary, the proxy setting should be added.

+For example:

+    /var/buildfarm/buildfarm.sh -p http://your.proxy.server:8080